TX House Bill 300: Everything Is Bigger in Texas

 - Increased mandates for HIPAA compliance training.

 - Expanded the fines and penalties for both civil and criminal violations.

-Under the federal CLS law, “covered entities” (i.e. entities that must strictly follow CLS) are defined as health care providers, health care plans or medical clearinghouses.
+Under the federal HIPAA law, “covered entities” (i.e. entities that must strictly follow HIPAA) are defined as health care providers, health care plans or medical clearinghouses.
 Texas H. B. 300 revised and expanded the definition of a covered entity.
 A covered entity is any Texas individual, business or organization that:

 - Engages in the practice of assembling, collecting, analyzing, using, evaluating, storing or transmitting PHI.